-Violence in the DRC has displaced over 3 million people and many of these are now living in extreme poverty.
-Kasindi is an urbanisation of around 50,000 people close to the border with Uganda.
-In recent years 4,000 IDP's have fled to Kasindi from the surrounding areas.
+Violence in the Democratic Republic of Congo (DRC) has displaced over 3 million people and many of these are now living in extreme poverty, especially in the North-East of the country.
+An estimated 4,000 IDP's have fled to Kasindi, an urbanisation of around 50,000 people, close to the Ugandan border.
 There is one small hospital attempting to meet their needs.

-Unicef figures for the DRC show maternal mortality rate is 13 per 1,000, neonatal mortality rate is 42 deaths per 1,000 live births and infant mortality at 92 per 1,000, there are only 0.11 physicians per 1,000 population and a total health expenditure of $15 per capita.
-Whilst these statistics are shocking, through simple targeted interventions we believe they can be drastically improved.
+UNICEF report the rate of maternal mortality in the DRC is 13 per 1,000, neonatal mortality rate is 42 deaths per 1,000 live births and infant mortality at 92 per 1,000.
+There are only 0.1 physicians per 1,000 people and a total health expenditure of $15 per capita.

 We are currently providing healthcare through a rented clinic, supported by 3 nurses.
 Teams from the UK have supplied medicines, training and advanced procedures to those in need whilst a new health centre is being built.
 Once completed, the centre will become a community hub for the thousands of IDP's who have fled to the area.
 We propose that many of the displaced people, with whom we already have contact, will access the health centre and register as patients.

 Nurses will carry out routine vaccinations for children as well as providing multivitamins and worming tablets.
 Women and girls will be offered family planning and sexual health services.
 A general appointment will cost $2 and a delivery $5, half the price of the government hospital.
 The centre will contain specialist equipment, a theatre and 2 wards, employing around 10 staff.

 Over 3 years we expect to improve the lives of around 15,000 people in extreme poverty.